1971 thru 1976 DKR

 Piling on Meat on the Hoof, written by Gary Shaw, also caused Royal some unjustified heartache.
 It was apparent that Gary Shaw was radicalized.
 There had never been a book like this written.
 George Sauer, a Longhorn, endorsed the book that portrayed DKR as a fraud.
 Shaw accused Royal of building a regimen that demeaned athletes, instilled fear, ignored human rights, implemented academic deception, and supported racism.
 Royal and many of his players defended his actions as head coach.

-Most of his book is an exaggeration, and many of his comments are not valid.
+Most of his book is exaggerated, and many of his comments are not valid.
 I know.
-I played for Royal from 1967-to 1970.
+I played for Royal from 1967 to 1970.
 Royal was no Saint, but during the three years I played for DKR, I understood his role as coach and mine as a football player.
-He was not my best friend – he was my coach.
-Coaching is not a democracy; it is an autocracy, and if you wanted to play football on Saturday, you better make the Coach happy.
+He was not my best friend—he was my coach.
+Coaching is not a democracy; it is an autocracy, and if you want to play football on Saturday, you better make the Coach happy.

 Most of the squad members viewed football practice as a chance to improve, move up, and earn a spot on the first team.